Timeline

 Yank (Paste)

-Yank the most recently removed content
+Yank the most recently killed text

 yanking